missing-semester/missing-semester/_2020/course-shell.md

 hello
 ```

-Remember in the above example that `cat` is a program that prints its
+Demonstrated in the example above, `cat` is a program that con`cat`enates
+files.
+When given file names as arguments, it prints the contents of each of
-file arguments to its output stream.
-When `cat` is not given any
+the files in sequence to its output stream.
+But when `cat` is not given any
-arguments, it prints contents from its input stream onto its output
+arguments, it prints contents from its input stream to its output stream (like
-stream (like in the third example above).
+in the third example above).

 You can also use `>>` to append to a file.
 Where this kind of
 input/output redirection really shines is in the use of _pipes_.
 The `|`